• Skip to primary navigation

 The Three Little Pigs Experiments

-Test a stick, straw and brick roof to see which is the most windproof, we used the squeezy bottle to act like wind and placed tissue paper inside the house so we could see if the ‘wind’ reached it.
+Our Three Little Pigs science experiments are perfect for learning about lots of different science concepts.
+Test a stick, straw and brick roof to see which is the most windproof.
+We used the squeezy bottle to act like wind and placed tissue paper inside the house to see if the ‘wind’ reached it.

 Three Little Pigs Activity